dmdequin/recipe-app-api/README.md

 ## Running the Project

-For run a local development version, stay on the **master** branch.
+For run a local development version, switch to the **development** branch.
 You will need Docker Desktop, and a cloned version of the repository.
 While in the main directory, run the following on the command line:
 ```
 docker-compose up
 ```